Be the frontline defense against cyber-crimes and hackers with a degree in cybersecurity and modern networks.

 - CSMN concentration will be eligible for initial ABET review in 2024

-Each graduate of the Cybersecurity and Modern Networks Concentration will have the ability to
+Graduates with the Bachelor of Science in Computing with a concentration in Cybersecurity and Modern Networks will have the ability to::

 - CSCI 1250 Introduction to Computer Science I